Irish Americans: Contributions to American culture

-Prominent Irish-American literary figures include Pulitzer and Nobel Prize–winning playwright Eugene O'Neill, Jazz Age novelist F. Scott Fitzgerald, author and poet Edgar Allan Poe, social realist James T. Farrell, Southern Gothic writers Flannery O'Connor and Cormac McCarthy.
-The 19th-century novelist Henry James was also of partly Irish descent.
-While Irish Americans have been underrepresented in the plastic arts, two well-known American painters claim Irish roots.
-20th-century painter Georgia O'Keeffe was born to an Irish-American father, and 19th-century trompe-l'œil painter William Harnett emigrated from Ireland to the United States.

-The Irish-American contribution to politics spans the entire ideological spectrum.
+The Irish American contribution to politics spans the entire ideological spectrum.
 Two prominent American socialists, Mary Harris "Mother" Jones and Elizabeth Gurley Flynn, were Irish Americans.
 In the 1960s, Irish-American writer Michael Harrington became an influential advocate of social welfare programs.
 Harrington's views profoundly influenced President John F. Kennedy and his brother, Robert F. Kennedy.
 Meanwhile, Irish-American political writer William F. Buckley emerged as a major intellectual force in American conservative politics in the latter half of the 20th century.
 Buckley's magazine, National Review, proved an effective advocate of successful Republican candidates such as Ronald Reagan.

 Notorious Irish Americans include the legendary New Mexico outlaw Billy the Kid.
 Many historians believe he was born in New York City to Famine-era immigrants from Ireland.
 Mary Mallon, also known as Typhoid Mary, was an Irish immigrant, as was madam Josephine Airey, who also went by the name of "Chicago Joe" Hensley.
 New Orleans socialite and murderer Delphine LaLaurie, whose maiden name was Macarty, was of partial paternal Irish ancestry.
 Irish-American mobsters include, amongst others, Dean O'Banion, Jack "Legs" Diamond, Buddy McLean, Howie Winter and Whitey Bulger.
 Lee Harvey Oswald, the assassin of John F. Kennedy, had an Irish-born great-grandmother by the name of Mary Tonry.
 Colorful Irish Americans also include Margaret Tobin of RMS Titanic fame, scandalous model Evelyn Nesbit, dancer Isadora Duncan, San Francisco madam Tessie Wall, and Nellie Cashman, nurse and gold prospector in the American West.

 Music

-The wide popularity of Celtic music has fostered the rise of Irish-American bands that draw heavily on traditional Irish themes and music.
+The wide popularity of Celtic music has fostered the rise of Irish American bands that draw heavily on traditional Irish themes and music.
 Such groups include New York City's Black 47, founded in the late 1980s, blending punk rock, rock and roll, Irish music, rap/hip-hop, reggae, and soul; and the Dropkick Murphys, a Celtic punk band formed in Quincy, Massachusetts, nearly a decade later.
 The Decemberists, a band featuring Irish-American singer Colin Meloy, released "Shankill Butchers", a song that deals with the Ulster Loyalist gang of the same name.
 The song appears on their album The Crane Wife.
 Flogging Molly, led by Dublin-born Dave King, are relative newcomers building upon this new tradition.